Can I Replace Just My Inside AC Unit?

 3. Potentially Voiding Warranties

-Remember that mismatched units are prone to causing an increase in wear and tear, so manufacturers protect themselves from any resulting repairs by voiding any warranties for systems that are mismatched.
+Most HVAC manufacturers stipulate that installing a new indoor unit with an older outdoor unit will void the warranty on the new unit.
+Mismatched units are prone to causing an increase in wear and tear, so manufacturers protect themselves from any resulting repairs by voiding any warranties for systems that are mismatched.

 When Does Replacing Just the Inside Unit Make Sense?